Anudeep-K2001/CNN-Layer-Visualization/README.md

 ## Project Structure

-The project is designed to be completed within a 1-hour timeframe.
-It will consist of the following key steps:
+The project will consist of the following key steps:

 1. **Introduction to VGG16:** Brief overview of the VGG16 model and its significance in computer vision.
 2. **Loading and Preprocessing Data:** Utilizing TensorFlow to load and preprocess data for training.